Almas-Web/python_function_project/README.md

 # Python Functions Practice

-This repository contains practice code for Python functions, covering basics to advanced concepts.
+This repository contains practice code for Python functions, ranging from basic to intermediate and advanced concepts.

 ## Topics Covered

+### Basic
 - Function definition, body, and call
 - Docstrings
 - Parameters and arguments (positional, keyword, default)